metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 1. Works
     * wrote<br>
         (links an author to a work they've written)<br>
          note, several authors can be linked to the same work, and naturally an author can be linked to several works
         * provided story<br>
           (links an author to a work they provided the story for)<br>
            this is used for translated works, because while the author *wrote* the original story, this translated work wasn't *literally* written by them
         * translated<br>
          (links an author to a work they have translated)<br>
           note that the translator should be linked to the *translated* work, not the original work
         * was previously attributed to
           (links an author to a work they've previously been attributed to writing)<br>
            this is used for mostly historical works, where new research finds that so and such author was not actually the one who wrote it (add [example])
     * worked on<br>
         (links an author to a work they have worked on in some miscellaneous way)
         * adapted<br>
           (links an author to a work they have adapted [see Wikipedia for more information about adaptions](https://en.wikipedia.org/wiki/Adaptation_(arts)))<br>
-           note you should also add a work-work "adaptation of" link between the original work and the adapted work [link to the work-entity page relevant section]
+           note you should also add a work-work "adaptation of" link between the Original Work and the Adapted Work [see the work-entity page relevant section]()
         * revised<br>
           (links an author to a work they have revised [link to wikipedia that explains revision])<br>
            note you should also add a work-work "revision of" link between the original work and the revised work [link to the work-entity page relevant  section]